Business Opportunity

 A turnkey or white-label setup can be a faster path if you want to start with an existing platform or structure instead of building everything from scratch.

-An iGaming business needs platform access, payment options, legal structure, KYC/AML direction, traffic, player support, retention, and operational control.
+An iGaming business needs platform access, payment options, legal structure, KYC/AML direction, affiliate traffic, player support, retention, and operational control.

 A crypto business may involve payment processing, wallets, tokenization, market makers, exchange access, settlement, compliance, tech, and financial structure.